YannickKae/Fund-Replication/README.md

 ### Optimization Method

 The optimization is performed using the *Sequential Least Squares Programming* (`SLSQP`) method or any other multivariate method from the [`scipy`](https://docs.scipy.org/doc/scipy/reference/optimize.html#local-multivariate-optimization) library specified by the `optimizer` parameter.
+However, not all methods reliably find the global optimum.
+I recommend sticking with `SLSQP`.

 ###